As a volunteer with Family Violence Project, you might…

 If you answered yes to these questions, I have an opportunity that may be perfect for you!

-Family Violence Project’s next volunteer training will be held in Waterville on the following dates and times:
+Family Violence Project’s next volunteer training will be held in Augusta on the following dates and times:

 Please contact me if you would like to learn more about this training and volunteer opportunity, or would like to schedule an interview.
 Training space is limited, so I hope to hear from you soon!